census-instrumentation/opencensus-specs/stats/gRPC.md

 | grpc_client_method | Full gRPC method name, including package, service and method, e.g. google.bigtable.v2.Bigtable/CheckAndMutateRow |
 | grpc_client_status | gRPC server status code received, e.g. OK, CANCELLED, DEADLINE_EXCEEDED                                          |

+`grpc_client_method` is set when an outgoing request starts and is available in all the recorded metrics.
+`grpc_client_status` is set when an outgoing request finishes and is only available around metrics recorded at the end of the outgoing request.

 ### Default views

 The following set of views are considered minimum required to monitor client-side performance: